 1. (a) Name of the Senior Audit Officer :

 (b) Name of the Section Officer / Asst Audit

 Officer :

 2. No and date of the purchase order :

 3. Nomenclature of the material purchased :

 4. Name (s) of the supplier. :

-5. a) Rate of supply :

-b) Value of purchase order

-c) Contract agreement/rate contract
+5. a) b) c) Rate of supply Value of purchase order Contract agreement/rate contract :

 6. Due date of delivery :

-7. Whether the material was supplied within the :

-stipulated period and accepted by the

-consignee(s) in full.
+7. Whether the material was supplied within the stipulated period and accepted by the consignee(s) in full. :

-8. (a) Escalation/variation claimed by the supplier :

-(b) Was the claim admitted and paid?
-If so, on :
+8. Escalation/variation claimed by the supplier Was the claim admitted and paid?
+If so, on what :

-what grounds.

-(c) Did the Board, claim any refunds under pr ice : Variation Clause?
-If so, was it recovered for rom the supplier?
-9. Penalty, if any, for belated supply : 10.
-Whether any defect were pointed out by the : consignee(s) after receipt of the material.
-11. Has the supplier been asked to replace or set : right the defective material?
-If so, with v vhat results?
-12. Has the earnest money/cash security of the : supplier been released?
-13. Audit comments : Adr/ Sr. Adr Section Officer / Asst Auditor Officer
+(c) grounds.
+Did the Board, claim any refunds under price Variation Clause?
+If so, was it recovered from the :

+supplier? :

+9. Penalty, if any, for belated supply :

+10. Whether any defect were pointed out by the :

+consignee(s) after receipt of the material.